 |What do you have to take to training?||Players are required to bring their own basketball to training and a bottle of water.
 Basketball sizes per age groupings are:|

-· Mini Ball – Size 5
+Mini Ball – Under 11 Size 5

-· U9 – U21 Girls – Size 6
+U12 – U23 Girls – Size 6

-· U9 – U14 Boys – Size 6
+U12 – U14 Boys – Size 6

-· U15 and above Boys – Size 7
+U15 and above Boys – Size 7

-|Where are, games played?||Games are played at the following stadiums:|
+|Where are games played?||Games are played at the following stadiums:|

 Kilsyth Sports Centre: 115 Liverpool Road Kilsyth,

-· Lilydale Basketball Stadium: Hutchinson Street, Lilydale
+Lilydale Basketball Stadium: Hutchinson Street, Lilydale

-· Oxley Stadium: Old Melbourne Rd, Chirnside Park
+Oxley Stadium: Old Melbourne Rd, Chirnside Park

-|Is there a fee for players each game?||Yes.
-Each player pays a game fee at each game.
+|Is there a fee for players each game?||Yes – each player pays a game fee for each game.
 This fee is provided to the Team Manager usually via the TeamPay app or when you arrive at the game.
 The ‘fee’ may change from time to time however is generally around $10-$13 per game, depending on how many players are in your team and the age group of the team.
 This covers hire of the court and referees.|